Test in production without watermarks.

 ClosedXML License

-ClosedXML is a .NET library for reading and writing Excel file, which makes it easier for developers to create Excel 2007+ files.
-It provides a nice object oriented way to manipulate the files (similar to VBA) without dealing with the hassles of XML Documents.
+ClosedXML is a .NET library for reading and writing Excel files, which makes it easier for developers to create Excel 2007+ files.
+It provides a nice object-oriented way to manipulate the files (similar to VBA) without dealing with the hassles of XML Documents.
 It can be used by any .NET language like C# and Visual Basic (VB).
 It provides features of OpenXML but still some are not implemented.
-E.g. Macros, Embedding and Charts.
+E.g., Macros, Embedding, and Charts.

-ClosedXML is a lightweight library for reading, manipulating and writing excel application using OpenXML API which is fast and easier to implement.
-It helps in all major excel operations like Page Setup, Freeze Panes, Hyperlinks, Tables and Conditional Formatting.
+ClosedXML is a lightweight library for reading, manipulating, and writing Excel applications using OpenXML API which is fast and easier to implement.
+It helps in all major Excel operations like Page Setup, Freeze Panes, Hyperlinks, Tables, and Conditional Formatting.
 It has no overhead or low performance issues.